Slangevar/LearningNotes/README.md

 # LearningNotes

-My full-of-mistakes learning notes :)
+My full-of-mistakes learning notes :) I use Typora and the default renderer of GitHub does not work properly XD